Where to Start?

 - Clay Shirkey, author of Here Comes Everybody: The Power of Organizing Without Organizations

-Check this article to learn more about college students information literacy skills:
+Check out this article on the importance of information literacy skills:

 Wordle for Information Literacy